 - Simple Translation from Gita Press, which was suggested by Guruji.
 Hindi and English

-- Bhagavad Gita for busy people by Swami Sivananda (A Devine Life Society Publication)
+- Bhagavad Gita for busy people by Swami Sivananda (A Divine Life Society Publication)

 - Summary of the Bhagavad Gita